jshridha/docker-motioneye/README.md

   - The `TIMEZONE` environment variable is for correct time stamp when motion detected.
 Check `/usr/share/zoneinfo` or see the [full list of time zones](http://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
-  - All alarm mails will be send to the email address provided by `MAILTO`.
+  - All alarm mails will be send to the e-mail address provided by `MAILTO`.
     Please make sure you set up this correctly.
   - Mount a volume to `/var/lib/motion` for container since there might be lots of images and videos produced by Motion.

+## Customization

+There are many types of hook can be set in Motion.
+For instance, motion-detector just provides an e-mail notification script as the `on_event_end` hook.
+Please dig into `motion.conf` and define your own hooks.